How Long Do LED Lights Last? Do LED Lights Burn Out?

 Specific Applications

 LED puck lights are used in diverse settings for varied purposes.
 In kitchens, they illuminate countertops, enhancing both visibility and style.
 In retail displays, they highlight products with focused beams.
+Some specialized options include LED under tailgate light bars and LED brake light bars for automotive applications.

 Puck lights also find use in residential and commercial spaces for decorative lighting.
 Their discrete profile allows for creative placements and installations.
 They provide both task lighting and ambiance in different environments.
+Some advanced options include puck lights with remote control for convenience.

 Applications of LED Puck Lights: